-The Company's distribution agreements may entitle it to additional payments upon the achievement of milestones or royalties on sales.
+The Company's distribution agreements may entitle it to additional payments upon the achievement of milestones or shares of product revenue.
 The milestones are generally categorized into three types: development milestones, regulatory milestones and sales-based milestones.
-The Company evaluates whether it is probable that the consideration associated with each milestone or royalty will not be subject to a significant reversal in the cumulative amount of revenue recognized.
+The Company evaluates whether it is probable that the consideration associated with each milestone or shared revenue payments will not be subject to a significant reversal in the cumulative amount of revenue recognized.
 Amounts that meet this threshold are included in the transaction price using the most likely amount method, whereas amounts that do not meet this threshold are excluded from the transaction price until they meet this threshold.
 At the end of each subsequent reporting period, the Company re-evaluates the probability of a significant reversal of the cumulative revenue recognized for its milestones and royalties, and, if necessary, adjusts its estimate of the overall transaction price.
 Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenues and net income (loss) in the Company's condensed consolidated statements of operation and comprehensive loss.
-Typically, milestone payments and sharing of revenues are achieved after the Company's performance obligations associated with the distribution agreements have been completed and after the customer has assumed responsibility for the commercialization program.
-Milestones or royalties achieved after the Company's performance obligations have been completed are recognized as revenue in the period the milestone or royalty was achieved.
+Typically, milestone payments and shared revenue payments are achieved after the Company's performance obligations associated with the distribution agreements have been completed and after the customer has assumed responsibility for the commercialization program.
+Milestones or shared revenue payments was achieved.
 If a milestone payment is achieved during the performance period, the milestone payment would be recognized as revenue to the extent performance had been completed at that point, and the remaining balance would be recorded as deferred revenue.